Daniel Rose (real estate developer)

-Early life
+Early life and education

-Rose was born to a Jewish family in Brooklyn, NY, one of three sons of Belle and Samuel B. Rose.
+Rose was born to a Jewish family in Brooklyn, New York City, one of three sons of Belle and Samuel B. Rose.
 He has two brothers, Elihu Rose and Frederick P. Rose.
+He attended Horace Mann High School in The Bronx and then Yale University.

+Career

-After attending Horace Mann High School and Yale University, Rose served as a military intelligence analyst and Russian language specialist with the U.S. Air Force during the Korean War.
+Rose served as a military intelligence analyst and Russian language specialist with the U.S. Air Force during the Korean War.

-Business career

 Following his military service, he joined the family real estate development company, Rose Associates, founded by his father and his uncle, David Rose in 1928.
-Among other major projects, Daniel Rose led the development of Pentagon City in Alexandria, Virginia adjacent to Ronald Reagan National Airport, and 99 High Street and One Financial Center adjacent to South Station in downtown Boston as President of the firm, and became Chairman after the death of his brother, Frederick P. Rose in 1999.
+Among other major projects, Daniel Rose led the development of Pentagon City in Arlington County, Virginia, adjacent to Ronald Reagan Washington National Airport, and 99 High Street and One Financial Center adjacent to South Station in Downtown Boston as President of the firm, and became Chairman after the death of his brother, Frederick P. Rose in 1999.

-As an institutional consultant, Daniel Rose was responsible for the creation and implementation of the innovative “housing for the performing arts” concept for New York's Manhattan Plaza.
+As an institutional consultant, Rose was responsible for the creation and implementation of the innovative “housing for the performing arts” concept for New York's Manhattan Plaza.
 By 2006, Rose Associates managed over 31,000 apartments in New York City, including Stuyvesant Town and Peter Cooper Village.

 He was a Director of 20 Dreyfus-sponsored mutual funds, served as a Director of U.S. Trust Corporation, a Trustee of Corporate Property Investors from 1972 to 1998, as Expert Advisor to the Secretary of Housing and Urban Development, as Expert/Consultant to the Commissioner of Education, Department of Health, Education and Welfare, and as a founding director of the New York Convention Center Development Corp.

 In his later years, Rose's reputation as a "legendary" business executive established him as a mentor and role model for aspiring young entrepreneurs and real estate executives, and many of his epigrams and quotations have gained wide currency.